johnpatramanis/Code_for_Genetic_Diversity_Sampling/README.md

 conda activate Par_gen
 ```

+The we need some VCF files for this analysis.
+If you want to run the analysis for the same dataset as we did in our manuscript, you must use the VCF files from here:

 Finally the correct version of the VEP cache needs to be downloaded and placed in a folder path "VEP_Cache/homo_sapiens/" within the main directory of this workflow.
 Download Cache from: https://ftp.ensembl.org/pub/release-109/variation/vep/homo_sapiens_vep_109_GRCh38.tar.gz using: